 How to Write a Creative Brief Example #4: Nike’s Competitors

 Nike didn’t just throw the names of the competitors.
 They gave a valuable overview of their competitors and their target audience.
 They mentioned the similarities and differences between Nike and those other brands.

 They also related that to the business problem they have.

 Notice how even a brand as big as Nike recognises its competitors and they actually study their offering carefully.

-#5: Monopoly’s Reasons to Believe
+How to Write a Creative Brief Example #5: Monopoly’s Reasons to Believe

 “Monopoly has many distribution channels and offers several different versions of the game, appealing to audiences of all lifestyles.”

 Monopoly’s reasons to believe, or supporting evidence, is a great example to showcase how RTBs are important.
 They make the creative team trust your brand, and consequently, transfer that trust through their execution.